djq99/ReceptorMarkerBackend/README.md

 VM's configuration comes from **Vagrantfile**.
 3. Your VM server doesn't have any packages installed on it.
 Run `fab vagrant setup_vagrant` to install the required packages.
-This could take 5-20 mins depending on your computer and internet connection.
+This could take 5-20 mins depending on the spped of your computer and internet connection.

 Keep an eye out for warnings in case you need to debug.
-The only likely one you'll see is `System call failed: cannot allocate memory`, in which case you should first try to re-run the command once it's done doing it's thing, and if that doesn't work then edit **Vagrantfile** and change the 1536MB in the line `vb.customize ["modifyvm", :id, "--memory", "1536"]` to something higher.
+The only one you'll likely see is `System call failed: cannot allocate memory`.
+If you see this, first try to re-run the setup command once it's done doing its thing, and if that doesn't work then edit **Vagrantfile** and change the 1536MB in the line `vb.customize ["modifyvm", :id, "--memory", "1536"]` to something higher.

 [vag]: https://www.vagrantup.com/downloads.html "VagrantUp Downloads"
 [vb]: https://www.virtualbox.org/wiki/Downloads "VirtualBox Downloads"